Paul Lim: Career

 While in Papua New Guinea, Lim began to represent them in darts internationally, winning the 1980 World Darts Federation Pacific Cup singles title and defeating American Jerry Umberger.
 He hit a ten-dart finish during this tournament.

-Lim became friends with Jerry Umberger, who he had defeated in the Pacific Cup, and Lim moved to San Bernardino, California in 1985 to play on the American darts circuit.
+Lim became friends with Umberger, who he had defeated in the Pacific Cup, and Lim moved to San Bernardino, California in 1985 to play on the American darts circuit.
 He maintained a part-time job as a chef while playing darts on the weekends.
-Originally playing for the United States, Lim began playing for Singapore once they gained WDF status.
+Originally representing the United States, Lim began playing for Singapore once they gained WDF status.
 In 1988, he was the number one darts player in the United States; he had ranked highest in 1987 but as he had not resided in the country long enough he was not eligible to be number one.

 Lim made his World Championship debut in 1982, losing a first-round match to Dave Whitcombe.
 He failed to progress beyond the second round for the next seven years.

 In 1990, Lim achieved the first World Championship nine-dart finish against Jack McKenna in the second round on 9 January and won a bonus prize of £52,000.
-This was the second ever televised nine-dart finish in history, after John Lowe hit one against Keith Deller in 1984, and the only one ever achieved in the history of the BDO World Championship.
+This was the second ever televised nine-dart finish, after John Lowe hit one against Keith Deller in 1984, and the only one ever achieved in the BDO World Championship.
 It was the only year that Lim reached the quarter-finals of the event, and he lost again to Cliff Lazarenko.

 In 1994, Lim decided to switch to the World Darts Council (now PDC) and made his debut at the 1994 World Matchplay.
 He never enjoyed any success in the PDC – he won only one match in the PDC World Championship, despite appearing in the tournament each year between 1997 and 2002.

 Lim reached the last 16 of the Las Vegas Open in January 2007.

 Lim made his first appearance in the World Championships for 11 years after being awarded a place in the 2013 PDC World Darts Championship, as a result of being the World Soft Tip Champion.
-He beat Mohd Latif Sapup in the preliminary round 4–1 to set up a first-round match against second favourite for the tournament Michael van Gerwen.
+He beat Mohd Latif Sapup in the preliminary round 4–1 to set up a first-round match against Michael van Gerwen.
 Lim lost 3–0, despite hitting the tournament's first 170 finish as well as twelve scores of 140 or more during the match.
 Lim qualified for the 2014 World Championship via the International Qualifiers.
 He was drawn against Japan's Morihiro Hashimoto in the preliminary round and was beaten 4–2.